 Previously adopted plans were reviewed for past goals and policies applicable to planning and developing parks, recreation, and open spaces.
-The Black Diamond community has changed since the last PROS Plan was completed in 2008, and is overdue for a critical examination of how adopted goals and policies have impacted Black Diamond over the last 13 years.
+Our community has changed since the last PROS plan was completed in 2008, and we are overdue for a critical examination of how our goals and policies have impacted Black Diamond over the last 13 years.

-Goals and policies have been revised to better incorporate existing community needs and parks visioning during the 2021 planning process.
-This plan has been reviewed by the community in public meetings and adopted by the City Council.
-The following is a summary of applicable, previously adopted plans that were considered during the PROS planning process and incorporated into the new goals, objectives, and strategies described in Chapter 3: Goals and Policies.
+Previous goals and policies have been revised to better incorproate existing community needs and parks visioning during the 2021 planning process.
+The goals and polices of this plan have been reviewed by the community in public meetings and adopted by the City Council.
+The following is a summary of applicable, previously adopted plans that were considered during the PROS planning process and incorproated into the new goals, objectives, and strategies described in Chapter 3: Goals Overview.